Valentin9003/Hangman/README.md

 # Hangman

-Web App with .NET 5 and Angular 9
+Full stack Web App with .NET 5 and Angular 9